 Since the 1980s, labour have been marginalised in Hong Kong and other developed countries.
 Marginalisation can be seen as the process of the identification and separation of marginal groups from mainstream society.
 It is the subordination of labour through its gender, ethnic, and occupational divisions, usually with assistance from the state.
 Under such divisions of labour, the wage levels, working conditions and job security of marginal workers have deteriorated enormously.
 The marginalisation of labour also increases the authority of capital, which under the label of ‘flexible management’ cuts back the bargaining power of labour.

 De-industrialisation and mass unemployment enabled capital and the state to have unchecked authority to restructure the economy and to deregulate the labour market.
 No matter what rosy or fashionable terms the management use, the simple fact is that most of the newly created jobs in the developed capitalist countries are part-time, contract, temporary or self-employed jobs.
 The common characteristic of these marginal jobs is that the jobholders are entitled to minimal job security.
 Workers are liable to be freely hired-and-fired according to the fluctuating demands of the market.
 Moreover, most of them do not belong to any union because it is difficult for unions to organise these workers because they are employed on a part-time basis, or they are on temporary or short term contracts, or they work at home.
-The self-employed and the contractors, have lost their entitlement to the protection of labour legislation, because their relationship with their employers has already been transformed from an ‘employment relation’ to a ‘business contractual relation’ (Collins 1990).
+The self-employed and the contractors, have lost their entitlement to the protection of labour legislation, because their relationship with their employers has already been transformed from an ‘employment relation’ to a ‘business contractual relation’ (Collins, 1990).

 Atkinson (1985) describes differences in the labour market in his model of a ‘flexible firm’.
 He makes a distinction between functionally and numerically flexible workers.
 Functionally flexible workers, according to Atkinson, are those workers who are able to change their skills and tasks in relation to changing market condition at the core.
 Whereas different types of numerically flexible workers, by subcontracting, out-sourcing, self-employment and agency temporaries are at the periphery, whose numbers can be adjusted as market conditions fluctuate.